On This Page:

 - Diagnosis of more than one primary cancer in the same person

-People who are already diagnosed with pancreatic cancer are also encouraged to think about genetic testing or see a genetic counselor, even if they do not have a personal or family history of cancer.
-If testing shows a genetic mutation, then the patient’s family members could consider getting tested as well.
+People who are already diagnosed with pancreatic cancer should also get genetic testing for inherited mutations, as well as tumor tissue biomarker testing, even if they do not have a personal or family history of cancer.
+These tests will help inform treatment options.
+If testing shows a genetic mutation, then the patient’s family members could consider seeing a genetic counselor and getting tested as well.

 Contact Patient Central for more information about pancreatic cancer risk, genetic counseling, genetic testing and screening programs.